 Dr. Marshall Duke and Dr. Robyn Fivush, two psychologists at Emory University, researched the mid-90s and found that a rich family narrative helps build resilient children.
 Their research found that the more children knew about their family stories, the stronger their sense of control over their lives, the higher their self-esteem, and the more successfully they believed their families functioned.

 After the national trauma of 9-11, the people who knew more about their families were able to moderate the effects of stress better.

 This concept extends beyond families – successful teams, organizations, and countries build a narrative that explains what they are about (Jim Collins, a management expert and author of “Good to Great).
-These days the military spends more time building up the identity through communal activities.
+These days, the military spends more time building its identity through communal activities.
 (Bruce Feiler, The Stories That Bind Us, March 2013)